jakstein/HydrogenImageBrowser/README.md

 # Hydrogen

-Hydrogen is a simple PySide6 application that displays an image and allows you to zoom and rotate it using a slider and a dial.
+Hydrogen is a simple PySide6-based image browser.

 ## Features